Spotting Repeat Fraudsters (Device Fingerprinting)

 Example: Catching an anti-detect browser

-An anti-detect browser can spoof canvas fingerprint, WebGL renderer, user agent, timezone, and language.
+An anti-detect browser spoofs canvas fingerprint, WebGL renderer, user agent, timezone and language.
 But:

 - The TLS fingerprint (JA3/JA4) still matches the underlying Chromium build, not the spoofed user agent